apparebit/shantay/README.md

         selecting more than one.
       - `--filter` to select all statements matching a [Pola.rs filter expression](https://docs.pola.rs/user-guide/concepts/expressions-and-contexts/#filter);
         `pl` is the only available binding.
+Still, it would be folly to pass an untrusted string as filter argument.

-    The filter and other metadata are stored in a JSON file in the extract directory.s
+    The filter and other metadata are stored in a JSON file in the extract directory.

   - **recover** scans the `--extract` directory to validate the files and restore (some of the) metadata.